It is extremely important that if you obtain a Utah concealed firearm permit,

 Utah Residents: $53.25 | Non-Residents: $63.25

-Applicants do not need to be a Utah resident to obtain a permit.
-However, if you live in a state that recognizes the Utah permit, you must have a permit from your home state before you are able to obtain a Utah permit.
+- Applicants do not need to be a Utah resident to obtain a permit.
+However, if you live in a state that recognizes or has reciprocity with the Utah permit, you must have a permit from your home state before you are able to obtain a Utah permit.

-A nonresident must also meet the eligibility requirements of another state, including age requirements, to carry a concealed firearm in that state.
-This means that if a nonresident is 18 to 20 years old and obtains the provisional permit, it may not allow them to carry a concealed firearm in their state if that state requires a person to be at least 21 to carry a concealed firearm in that state.
+- Applicants must also meet the eligibility requirements of their home state, including age requirements.
+This means that if a nonresident is 18 to 20 years old and obtains the provisional permit, they may not be allowed to carry a concealed firearm in their state law requires a person to be at least 21 years of age to carry a concealed firearm.

 Where To Take The Required Training